Conservation in Calke's gardens

-The garden team has been working hard over the last two years to try and save the hedges – they’ve been trimmed, hoovered and treated as part of an on-going treatment plan – but the difficult decision has now been made to remove the hedges this year.
+For two years, the garden team worked hard to try and save the hedges – they were trimmed, hoovered and treated as part of an on-going treatment plan – but the difficult decision was made to remove the hedges in 2018.

-As the box hedges weren’t an original feature at Calke, we’re hoping to replace them with something in-keeping with Calke’s history.
-In the meantime, the hedges will be replaced with hazel fencing, which will be built in-situ and provides a long-lasting solution while we decided what to replace the hedges with in the long-term.
+As the box hedges weren't an original feature at Calke, we're hoping to replace them with something in-keeping with Calke's history.
+In the meatime, a local craftsperson has built hazel fencing in place of the box hedges, which provides a long-lasting solution while we decided what to replace the hedges with in the long-term.

 A rare surviving auricula theatre

 One of the highlights in Calke’s gardens is the auricula theatre in the Flower Garden.
 This is a rare survival of display gardening from the nineteenth century, and was originally decorated with blinds to create a separate space from the rest of the Flower Garden.

 The auricula theatre was designed to show off prize specimens of auriculas in tiers, and to preserve the blooms for as long as possible.

 Today, the gardeners maintain collections of snowdrops, auriculas and pelargoniums for display on the theatre, all of which have strong links to Calke.

 Ask a gardener!

 Your visits are an important part of our work.
 The money we receive from our admission fee and memberships helps us to continue this vital conservation work.

 When you next visit Calke’s gardens, why not chat to our friendly gardeners about the work they’re doing?
 It’s thanks to you that we can keep Calke’s gardens growing.